-Expanding the habit of saving up across the society, securing sustainable economic growth, and helping raise a financially
+Expanding the habit of saving up across the society, securing sustainable economic growth, and helping raise a financially literate generation made the focal points of the systematic initiatives and training programs realized.

-Targeted at many different segments such as the youth, women, employees, entrepreneurs and retirees, Financial Literacy Trainings are open to everyone and offered free-of-charge.
+Targeted at many different segments such as the youth, women, employees, entrepreneurs and retirees, Financial Literacy Trainings are open to everyone and offered free-ofcharge.
 Participants in the Academy's training programs receive basic financial literacy information under the headings of saving up, budget management, correct use of loans and cards, investing and investment planning, risk perception, information on financial rights and obligations, raising increased awareness of financial literacy, and balancing expenses and income.